Preparing educators for effective school administration and leadership.

-Our Principal Certification Program educates teacher leaders to increase school achievement in collaborative and comprehensive ways.
+The Principal Certification Program educates K-12 teacher leaders to increase school achievement in collaborative and comprehensive ways.
 The program focuses on helping teacher leaders acquire the knowledge to improve student achievement from peers, experts, research, and resources.

-This program integrates course-work with a 180 internship in the K-12 school setting.
-Those seeking a principal certification must be initially certified as a teacher, guidance counselor, librarian, or some other instructional-related professional position in the school prior to engaging in principal certification work.
+This program integrates course-work with an internship in the K-12 school setting.
+Those seeking a principal certification must be initially certified as a teacher, guidance counselor, librarian, or some other instruction-related professional position in the school prior to engaging in principal certification work.
 All course content and assessments are aligned with CAEP/ELCC and PIL standards.

 Educators may complete coursework toward the principal certification upon entering the program.
-However, five years of satisfactory performance in the area of teaching certification must be completed before applying to the Pennsylvania Department of Education for Principal Certification.
-Applicants can start working on their time during the principal certification program, but they cannot complete the certificate until five years of successful teaching is documented in their area of certification.
+However, three years of satisfactory performance in the area of teaching certification must be completed before applying to the Pennsylvania Department of Education to officially obtain Principal Certification.
+Applicants can start working on their time during our program, but they cannot complete the certificate until three years of successful teaching is documented in their area of certification.
 This requirement must be verified with the Pennsylvania Department of Education.

 I. Planning and Preparation: Curriculum - 6 credits